AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/dev-console/index.md

 Rotating your secret is highly recommended in case of a leak or unauthorized access.
 Furthermore, rotating client secrets periodically is an industry-standard practice that strengthens your application security posture.
 Similar to access tokens, you can rotate your client secret in the Developer Console UI or using an API.

-Org admins: Navigate to your project in Adobe Developer Console.
+**Org admins**: Navigate to your project in Adobe Developer Console.
 Click the **Add to Project** button and select **API** > add **I/O Management API** to your project.
 This API will allow your credential to read, delete, and generate new client secrets.
 You will need to configure the credential name before saving it.

 In order to successfully rotate secrets without contacting the org admin, developers will need the following: